-Professor Mary Beard has described high heels as “a symbol of women’s oppression” in conversation with renowned show designer Manolo Blahnik.
+Professor Mary Beard recently made headlines for equating high heels to “a symbol of women’s oppression” in conversation with renowned shoe designer Manolo Blahnik.

 Some weeks ago, the pair spoke about their relationship and women’s shoes on BBC Radio 4’s Today programme.

 Despite saying she had been told by numerous individuals that Blahnik’s shoes are comfortable, the classicist and author said: “By and large, [high heels] are a symbol of women’s oppression.”